Separation of Variables and Superintegrability on Riemannian Coverings: Superintegrability on covering manifolds

 Differently from what seen about the TTW system, in this case the orbits are not confined to sectors bounded by singular points and they can actually make circuits around the origin, wandering in all the covering space.
 The globality of first integrals becomes therefore essential for the superintegrability of the system.

-It must be remarked that the Kepler-Coulomb system in coordinates (\ref{KC}) can be solved via the Jacobi method for any real value of $k$ in exactly the same way as for $k=1$ in the Euclidean plane.
-Indeed, in the separated complete integral of the Hamilton-Jacobi equation $W=W_r+W_\phi$, the term $W_r$ is independent from $k$ and coincides with the corresponding term of the Euclidean case, while $W_\phi=\sqrt{2}kl\phi$, being $l$ the constant of motion determined by $L=l^2$. $W_\phi$ differs from the Euclidean case only for the factor $k$.
-No trigonometric functions are involved in the Jacobi method and all quantities depend only on $r$ and $\phi$, making the determination of the orbits well defined on the entire $M_k$ (apart the point $r=0$) for any real $k$.
+\begin{Remark} The Kepler--Coulomb system in coordinates (\ref{KC}) can be solved via the Jacobi method for any real value of $k$ in exactly the same way as for $k=1$ in the Euclidean plane.
+Indeed, in the separated complete integral of the Hamilton--Jacobi equation $W=W_r+W_\phi$, the term $W_r$ is independent from $k$ and coincides with the corresponding term of the Euclidean case, while $W_\phi=\sqrt{2}kl\phi$, being $l$ the constant of motion determined by $L=l^2$. $W_\phi$ differs from the Euclidean case only for the factor $k$.
+No trigonometric functions are involved in the Jacobi method and all quantities depend only on $r$ and $\phi$, making the determination of the orbits well defined on the entire $M_k$ (apart the point $r=0$) for any real non-zero~$k$. \end{Remark}